Eye Safety for College Students

 Refresh Your Eyes

 Taking a break from close work can be your best defense against CVS.
-Near work, as mentioned earlier, can strain the eye muscles necessary for focusing on close-by objects.
+Near work, as mentioned earlier, can strain the eye muscles necessary for focusing on nearby objects.
 Keep them at it too long, and you’ll wind up with some very uncomfortable eyes.

 Eye vitamins can also help.
 Keeping up with daily eye vitamins can help remedy nearsightedness, eliminating yet another contributing factor to CVS.
 This simple addition to your diet can do wonders in your fight against CVS.